|1981-1982 Syracuse Orangemen|

 Syracuse would play #8 ranked Georgetown and their highly touted freshman center Patrick Ewing on January 17th at the Carrier Dome.
 Hawkins would frustrate Ewing throughout the game, and Rautins was superb with his passing (10 assists) as the Orangemen upset the Hoyas 75-70.
 Santifer would lead the Orangemen with 19 points.

-Rautins would hurt his knee in a loss to St. John's, and would have arthoscopic surgery as a result.
+Rautins would hurt his knee in a loss to St. John's, and would have arthroscopic surgery.
 He would miss seven games as a result, and would not start for the Orangemen for ten games.
 The loss of the Orangemen's top play maker, during the Big East season, did cripple the Orange offense, which was evident in their next game, a lopsided loss to Boston College.
 The Orangemen would grit out a win in a very physical game at Penn State, and they faced #4 ranked DePaul in the Carrier Dome.

 The DePaul game was a tight contest, and their All-American Terry Cummings picked up four fouls in the first half of the game.
 Bruin had an outstanding game, scoring 22 of his 29 points in the second half.
 However, Syracuse was frustrated by the officiating of the game, particularly of note was Dick Paparo.
 Jim Boeheim thought Cummings should have picked up his fifth foul a few times in the second half, particularly on a basket by Payton with 11 1/2 minutes remaining.
 However, Paparo called Boeheim for a technical on arguing the call, and that broke a tie ball game at 59-59.
 Syracuse hung close, but DePaul would hold on to win 92-87.